 What is the Lambda Covid variant?
 Is this new coronavirus strain in the UK?

-News of another new coronavirus variant has come in the wake of warnings over easing restrictions too quickly, with concerns now raised about the Lambda variant and whether it could follow in the fast-spreading footsteps of its Delta variant predecessor.
+In June news of another new coronavirus variant came in the wake of warnings over easing restrictions too quickly, with concerns raised about the Lambda variant and whether it could follow in the fast-spreading footsteps of its Delta variant predecessor.

 This follows the spread of the Delta variant across the UK as a particularly aggressive and easily transmissible strain of coronavirus, which has seen UK travellers blocked from numerous countries across the world.

 The variant likewise resulted in some restrictions on travel across the UK being brought back into force, as First Minister of Scotland Nicola Sturgeon announced the controversial decision to prevent non-essential travel between Scotland and Manchester back in June – but was lifted just over a week later.

-Recent spikes in cases across Scotland and the rest of the UK have shown the Delta variant speeding up the rate of transmission and showing that being single or double-jabbed does not guarantee anyone total immunity against Covid-19
+Spikes in cases across Scotland and the rest of the UK have shown the Delta variant speeding up the rate of transmission and showing that being single or double-jabbed does not guarantee anyone total immunity against Covid-19.

 So far, the Lambda variant has not been identified as a particularly concerning strain – and is also not a totally new one, either – but epidemiologists and scientists are now watching it as it spreads across the world beyond its origins in South America.